qwertie/ecsharp/index.md

 # About Loyc

-The Language of Your Choice (Loyc) project is a group of projects related to cross-language interoperability:
+Language of Your Choice (Loyc) is a group of projects related to cross-language interoperability:

 - Transforming source code between different languages
 - Writing libraries (or entire programs) in multiple programming languages
 - Code analysis and transformation
 - IDEs (syntax highlighting, intellisense)

-Loyc is in its infancy, and probably will remain so until I attract either (A) volunteers to work on its components, or (B) a major corporate sponsor.
+Loyc is in its infancy, and probably will remain so until I attract either (A) volunteers to work on its components, or (B) a major sponsor.
 Current and potential Loyc projects include:

 - [Enhanced C#](https://github.com/qwertie/Loyc/wiki/Enhanced-C%23): a starting point for the Loyc framework, EC# will add new operators and many other new features to C#, starting with a LISP-inspired macro system (LeMP).
 - [LeMP](https://github.com/qwertie/Loyc/wiki/LeMP) (Lexical Macro Processor): a LISP-style macro preprocessor that operates on Loyc trees